 Providing a car park at the reserve is the first step in giving public access into the reserve.

 civil works construction completed - 9 June 2020

 landscaping design completion to contract awarded - 31 July to 30 September 2020

 View the car park design.

 Where to from here?

 The reserve is not currently open to the general public.
 It is still under lease, due to expire in July 2021.
-But there are annual open days where we allow public access to programmed events under council supervision.
+But there are annual open days to provide public access to programmed events under council supervision.

 Keep an eye on this page for updates on the progress of the landscape plan, programmed events and open days for the reserve.

-For more information, contact council via email to email@example.com.
-Or call council's Natural Area’s Officer on (07) 5475 7272.
+For further information, contact council via email to email@example.com.

 The Doonan Open Data Expo (DODE) and National Tree Day is a combined annual community event for the reserve.
 In August 2020, 214 people attended this event and enjoyed a range of activities during a Covid-safe day out with friends and family, which included: planting 2,000 trees, learning about local indigenous cultural connections from the Kabi Kabi people and interacting with the displays.
 These ranged from a kangaroo-safe virtual fence to sound recordings of local people's stories, and the reserve wildlife.